Arthur-Grainger/MSc-Dissertation/README.md

 - For Part 2, use your project path directly.
 - For subsequent parts, append `\Final Dataset` to the path.

 The repository includes the study’s scraped Google Trends data (10 `Automated GT Data #` folders).
 However, for independent analysis it is recommended to run `Part1 - Scraping GT Data.py` to generate your own dataset.

+**Note:** Running the code may take a considerable amount of time depending on your system specifications and internet connection speed.

 The code was developed and tested in Spyder using Python 3.12.7, a scientific Python development environment.